-Based on the conclusions above, the PBHSP monitoring and reporting should continue to monitor the extent and quality of the riparian habitat and the factors that can influence it as it has been conducted through WY 2022.
-As described in the conclusions above, there continues to be notable declines in groundwater levels near the riparian habitat along the northern portion of Mill Creek.
-During 2022, the PBHSP was slightly augmented to perform additional monitoring in the northernmost reach of Mill Creek improve the characterization of the quality of the riparian habitat and the surface water discharge into this habitat in the northern portion of Mill Creek.
-This additional monitoring should continue and remains important to monitoring any potential impact to the extent and quality of the riparian habitat that could be caused by the lowering of groundwater levels in this area.
+Based on the conclusions above, the PBHSP monitoring and reporting should continue to monitor the extent and quality of the riparian habitat and the factors that can influence it as it has been conducted through WY 2023.
+As described in the conclusions above, there continues to be notable declines in groundwater levels near the riparian habitat along the northern portion of Mill Creek, however groundwater levels increased over this last year and the threat to riparian vegetation health has decreased, but it remains important to monitor.
+The additional monitoring set up in WY 2022 in the northernmost reach of Mill Creek should continue and remains important to monitoring any potential impact to the extent and quality of the riparian habitat that could be caused by the lowering of groundwater levels in this area.